 Area rugs are a great way to add warmth and personality to your decor, but after prolonged use, they will need a good cleaning to look like new.
-For most modern rugs, cleaning can be a once-a-year, DIY project that saves you the expense of professional care.
+For most modern rugs, cleaning can be a once-a-year DIY project that saves you the expense of professional cleaning.
 If your rug is tagged with specific cleaning instructions, follow those.
-Otherwise, use this guide to learn how to clean an area rug, including how to wash a rug that can be washed, and general rug maintenance tips.
+Otherwise, use this guide to learn how to clean a rug and general rug maintenance tips.

 - Lift a corner of the rug and lightly kick the back.
 If the rug releases a large cloud of dust, it definitely needs some attention.